 Marcia Denius, Professor

-Prof. Denius assists students with their grammar and writing skills, and she edits student essays in all subjects.
+Prof. Denius assists students with their grammer and writing skills, and she edits student essays in all subjects.
 She also leads seminars throughout the semester, reviewing the basics of grammer, the rhetorical modes, writing research papers, and writing for different disciplines.